Bernard Herrmann: Later life and death

 From the late 1950s to the mid-1960s, Herrmann scored a series of notable mythically themed fantasy films, including Journey to the Center of the Earth and the Ray Harryhausen Dynamation epics The 7th Voyage of Sinbad, Jason and the Argonauts, Mysterious Island and The 3 Worlds of Gulliver.
-His score for The 7th Voyage was highly acclaimed by admirers of that genre of film and was praised by Harryhausen as Herrmann's best score of the four.

 During the same period, Herrmann turned his talents to writing scores for television shows.
 He wrote the scores for several well-known episodes of the original Twilight Zone series, including the lesser known theme used during the series' first season, as well as the opening theme to Have Gun – Will Travel.

 In the mid-1960s, he composed the highly regarded music score for François Truffaut's Fahrenheit 451.
 Scored for strings, two harps, vibraphone, xylophone and glockenspiel, Herrmann's score created a driving, neurotic mood that perfectly suited the film.

 By 1967, Herrmann worked almost exclusively in England.
 In November 1967, the 56-year-old composer married 27-year-old journalist Norma Shepherd, his third wife.
 In August 1971, the Herrmanns made London their permanent home.

 Herrmann's last film scores included Sisters and Obsession for Brian De Palma.
 His final film soundtrack, and the last work he completed, was his sombre score for Taxi Driver (1976), directed by Martin Scorsese.
 It was De Palma who had suggested to Scorsese to use the composer.

 Immediately after finishing the recording of the Taxi Driver soundtrack on December 23, 1975, Herrmann viewed the rough cut of what was to be his next film assignment, Larry Cohen's God Told Me To, and dined with Cohen.
 He returned to his hotel, and died from an apparent heart attack in his sleep the next day.
 Scorsese and Cohen both dedicated their respective films in his memory.
-Herrmann was interred in Beth David Cemetery at Elmont, New York.
+Herrmann was interred in Beth David Cemetery in Elmont, New York.